 That’s why it’s important to consistently get reviews every single month.

-The Process For Getting Google Reviews
+The Process For Getting Google Reviews For Local Businesses

 The biggest mistake that I see business owners making is a simple one that is incredibly important: They don’t ask for reviews.